Close

 In most cases, treatment of threatened abortion/threatened miscarriage can lead to a full-term of pregnancy; however, some mothers-to-be might experience complications.
 Read on to know more.

-Complications of Threatened Miscarriage
+Complications of Threatened Abortion

 With any health-related condition, and especially when it comes to pregnancy, there are strong chances of complications occurring even after taking the right actions.
 Here are some complications of threatened abortion: